ETS-Android3/ArmBot_Java_Android_Studio/README.md

 * Click on the <img width="25" height="25" src="https://user-images.githubusercontent.com/71266159/151390791-1c620555-a89d-48a8-8973-ca2fe329f6d1.PNG"> button to search Bluetooth devices.

-* In the Bluetooth page, select the Raspberryn which should be already paired and wait until the "Connected : 'Raspberry name'" message appears under the "Home" title.
+* In the Bluetooth page, select the Raspberry Pi which should be already paired and wait until the "Connected : 'Raspberry name'" message appears under the "Home" title.

 * Click on the "Enter" button to go to the controllers.